RESEARCH STARTER

 Proposed Natural Treatments

 A preliminary study suggests that a chemically altered form of the herb licorice known as deglycyrrhizinated licorice may be useful for speeding the resolution of canker sores.
 In a second, better-designed trial employing a dissolving adhesive patch with glycyrrhiza root extract, researchers noted an improvement in ulcer size and pain compared to a placebo patch.
+Simple rinses such as saltwater or a mixture of baking soda and water remain widely recommended as inexpensive, low-risk approaches to help ease pain and reduce bacterial load.

 A product containing vitamins and minerals and the herbs paprika, rosemary, peppermint, milfoil, hawthorn, and pumpkin seed has been used in Scandinavia for many years as a treatment for various mouth-related conditions.
 A small six-month study reported that using this product could reduce the frequency of canker sores.
 However, two subsequent studies failed to find any meaningful benefit.
 One small double-blind study found benefits with an extract of the bark of the red mangrove tree, Rhizophora mangle.

 A study performed in Iraq reported benefits through using a mouthwash containing 5 percent lactic acid.
 Patients can also rinse their mouths with apple cider vinegar, alum powder, salt water, or baking soda.
-Consuming honey and yogurt have been shown to reduce inflammation and restore integral gut health.
-Small double-blind, placebo-controlled studies have shown benefit from using honey, zinc, and vitamin B12.
+Consuming honey and yogurt has been shown to reduce inflammation and restore integral gut health.
+Small double-blind, placebo-controlled studies have shown benefits from using honey, zinc, and vitamin B12.
 Making dietary changes and avoiding trigger foods have been shown to be helpful.
 Coconut oil, chamomile compresses, echinacea, and sage have also shown effectiveness.
 Doctors often prescribe supplements containing folate, zinc, and vitamins B6 and B12 to patients suffering from canker sores.
 Other herbs and supplements sometimes recommended for canker sores but lacking supporting evidence include caraway, oak bark, witch hazel, acidophilus, calendula, slippery elm, and vitamin B1.
 Another study failed to find that alpha-linolenic acid from perilla oil reduced the incidence of canker sores.

 Bibliography